Dre Campbell Farm

 Also, do not bury them more than an inch deep into the soil.
 For best results, soak the sets in compost tea for 15 minutes before planting.

 Additionally, when picking up bulbs at a nursery, you should check that they are dry (typically bought in mesh bags) and firm.
-Checking for leaf and bulb health before planting is essential for the eventual output of the mature plant (5 to 6 inches tall).

 Spacing

-When doing sets, plant them about three inches apart.
+When doing sets, plant them about 2 to 3 inches apart.
 Also, add straw mulch between sets and in between the rows.
+Allow for 12 to 15 inches of spacing between rows.

 How Deep to Plant?

 Remember, the type of onion will also determine how deep you’ll put it in the ground.
-It is crucial to know your climate and variety to fully understand their growing needs.
+It is crucial to know your climate and onion variety to fully understand their growing needs.

 Watering